exah/alfred-hotel/README.md

 By default workflow works with following Hotel settings:

 - Hotel is available at `http://localhost:2000`
-- Local domains are in `.dev` zone
+- Local domains are in `.localhost` zone

 You can change this in [`~/.hotel/conf.json`](https://github.com/typicode/hotel#configurations-logs-and-self-signed-ssl-certificate).